-To help your veterinarian make an adequate diagnosis, it is essential for you to give precise answers to the following questions:
+To help your veterinarian make an adequate diagnosis, you need to give precise answers to the following questions:

 - Whether the dog urinates normally

-- How much water the dog usually drinks
+- How much water does the dog usually drink

 - The age of the dog when leaking urine appeared for the first time